google/WebFundamentals/src/content/en/fundamentals/getting-started/primers/shadowdom.md

 In this case, the component will use `black` as the background value since the user provided it.
 Otherwise, it would default to `#9E9E9E`.

-Note: As the component author, you're responsible for letting developers know about CSS custom properties they can use.
+As the component author, you're responsible for letting developers know about CSS custom properties they can use.
 Consider it part of your component's public interface.
 Make sure to document styling hooks!
+{: .wf-talkinghead }

 ## Advanced topics {#advanced}